 With His love,

-If you’re an unhappy Christian who wants more joy, peace and love, read How to Be More Joyful.
+P.S.
+If you’re an unhappy follower of Jesus Christ who wants more joy, peace and love, read 7 Ways to Stop Being Such a Critical Christian.